-Wat Phra That Doi Suthep is one of the holiest Buddhist Temples in Northern Thailand.
+Wat Phra That Doi Suthep is one of the holiest Buddhist temples in Northern Thailand.
 As one of the most popular tourist attractions in Chiang Mai, the temple receives thousands of visitors each year.

 Visitors are welcome to visit the temple, with Red Trucks (songthaews) making regular trips.
-Uber drivers will also take the trip to the top of the mountain which takes only 20 minutes from Chiang Mai.
+Uber drivers will also make the trip to the top of the mountain which takes only 20 minutes from Chiang Mai.

 How to Get to Wat Phra That Doi Suthep Temple, Chiang Mai Thailand